 Fact #1: The IAS exam is held every year in three stages.
 They are:

 Each round eliminates candidates who fail to get the required cut off marks.
 The Prelims consist of two papers of MCQ type questions.
-The mains exam has nine papers which are descriptive in nature.
+The mains exam has nine papers in total which are descriptive in nature.
 The last round which is the interview or personality test round is basically an interview with the UPSC panel.

 Fact #8: People from any academic and social background can clear the IAS exam.
 Only the eligibility criterion needs to be adhered to.
 If you are willing to work really hard with a single-minded devotion, you can definitely clear the exam and become an IAS officer provided you get the desired rank.